Interacters/tri2changes/MediaBiasChanges/mainmoduletest.md

                 if (response.ok) {
                     showResults(data);

+                    // Reload admin view if visible
+                    if (document.getElementById('admin-section').style.display !== 'none') {
+                        loadAllPerformances();
+                    }
                 } else {
                     alert('Error: ' + (data.error || 'Unknown error occurred'));
                 }
             } catch (error) {
                 alert('Failed to submit.
-Please ensure your Flask server is running on port 8001.');
+Please ensure you are logged in and your Flask server is running on port 8001.');
                 console.error(error);
             } finally {
                 submitBtn.disabled = false;